 Talking to kids about changing schedules, altered plans, and disruption during COVID-19

-Amanda Tami, LPC, BCBA, holds a master’s degree in counseling psychology and has completed a recertification program in Applied Behavior Analysis (ABA).
+Amanda Tami, MA, BCBA, LBA, LPC, holds a master’s degree in counseling psychology and has completed a recertification program in Applied Behavior Analysis (ABA).
 In addition to being a Board Certified Behavior Analyst, Amanda is a Licensed Professional Counselor.
 She has experience working with both children and adults, including those who have autism spectrum and other pervasive developmental disorders, ADD/ADHD, anxiety issues, and trauma, both as a BCBA and as a counselor.
 On April 30th, she will join us to discuss ideas for providing compassionate support to individuals on the autism spectrum who are experiencing disruptions and anxiety related to the virus and its impact.

 Support for Individuals with ASD: Coping with Family and Virtual Interactions During COVID-19